Cosplayer of the Month: Angi Viper

 TGL: What has been your favorite moment?

 AV: I honestly don’t think I could pick just one.
-Every new costume, new event, new friend is a new highlight in my life.
+Every new costume, new event, a new friend is a new highlight in my life.
 I love cosplaying because it brings so many people together from all over and allows me the opportunity to bring my favorite characters to life and make my dreams reality.
 Every moment spent in cosplay is my new favorite moment.

 TGL: What was the worst day for you in your cosplay career, what happened, and how did you deal with it?

 AV: HAHAHA I honestly feel like every con I have a new worst moment of my life.
 I think this past weekend may have taken the cake though.
 I had a cosplay group I was planning on for Anime Expo and it seemed like everything was going wrong and it was doomed from the start.
-I was already stressed from trying to finish everything in time and then discovering integral pieces of one of the costumes weren’t going to arrive.
+I was already stressed by trying to finish everything in time and then discovering integral pieces of one of the costumes weren’t going to arrive.
 We spent the morning getting ready – exhausted and stressed, left the house, go to the corner and all of a sudden a sound like a gunshot goes off and my passenger window falls inside the door.
 I pulled into the nearest parking lot to figure out what happened.
 As panic set in and stress took over, I burst into tears.
 My friends comforted me and offered suggestions and as we stood there trying to calm down and figure out what happened, a piece of my costume fell off and shattered on the ground.
 In these moments, all hope seems lost and the world is spinning around you.
 I felt close to giving up.
 Ready to go home, take off my costume and go back to sleep.
 Thankfully, I had amazing friends by my side who stood by me, patiently let me release my emotions and offered an understanding ear as I weighed the pros and cons of pushing on.
 Once I’d let my emotions calm themselves down, it was much easier to handle the situation, move forward and turn the day around.
 Having supportive friends and allowing yourself to be upset when you need to are powerful tools in overcoming any situation.

 TGL: When you aren’t doing this, what do you do in your spare time?